Meningococcal disease

 Booster doses

-People who have received a full primary course of MenACWY vaccine and have an ongoing increased risk of meningococcal disease due to travel are recommended to receive a single booster dose of MenACWY vaccine.
+People who have received a full primary course of MenACWY vaccine and have an ongoing increased risk of meningococcal disease due to travel are recommended to receive a booster dose of MenACWY vaccine.
 The timing of booster doses depends on the person’s age when they finished the primary vaccination course:

 - People who were ≤6 years of age when they finished the primary course should receive a booster dose 3 years after the last dose of the primary course, then every 5 years after that while the risk is ongoing.